mjt-books/python-book/chapters/chapter-7.md

 ```

 For deployment, you benchmark both versions and check that the accuracy drop is acceptable given the speed/memory gains.

+A small practical tip: calibration data quality matters.
+Using “real” production-like inputs tends to produce better scales than using a handful of random batches.

 ### QAT: Quantization-aware training